Executive Master of Healthcare Administration (EMHA)

 HA 5335 Public Health for Healthcare Administrators.
 (3-0) This course introduces the healthcare manager to public health and its role in preventing illnesses and improving the health of the community.
 Students will learn of the role of the manager in disease prevention and how to participate and lead community efforts for the wellness of the community.

-HA 5355 Human Services Management in Healthcare Facilities.
+HA 5355 Human Resource Management in Healthcare Facilities.
 (3-0) A study of personnel administration in the healthcare facility and the environment in which it functions.
 Emphasis will be on the role of the Personnel Office in forecasting, developing, and managing human resources, in addition to a review of current legislation affecting the personnel function.

 HA 5356 Policy Development in Healthcare Arena.
 (3-0) Prospective healthcare administrators analyze changing healthcare paradigm to determine decision-points where policies can be affected.
 Course allows students to apply existing skills to real world policy issues at state and national levels and to analyze policy development from numerous stakeholders’ viewpoints.